 But what if you didn’t even have to go that far to discover the secrets of great salesmanship?
 What if the keys were already in front of you, in the behaviors and communications of your (or other people’s) children?
 Anyone who’s ever seen a child in a grocery store with their mom or dad knows that children have naturally impressive sales abilities.
 So if you’re looking for an edge, here are seven things you can learn from the nearest child:

-And, if that doesn’t work, check out a sales automation CRM, like Spiro!
+And, if that doesn’t work, check out a Proactive Relationship Management Platform, like Spiro!

 1. Be persistent